Top 10 Vitamins for Energy and Tiredness

 Vitamin C does not make ATP directly, but it supports your energy systems in several important ways.
 First, it is a powerful antioxidant that protects your mitochondria (your cellular power plants) from damage caused by normal energy production.
 When mitochondria are damaged, they make less energy.

 Second, vitamin C dramatically boosts iron absorption.
-It converts iron into a form your body can actually absorb and can increase iron uptake by two to three times.
+It converts iron into a form your body can actually absorb and can increase iron levels by two to three times.
 This is especially important for people who are low in iron.

 Third, your adrenal glands (which produce stress hormones) have the highest concentration of vitamin C in your entire body.
 Chronic stress rapidly depletes vitamin C, which can lead to adrenal fatigue and persistent tiredness.